On this page you will find answers to our FAQs surrounding Scottish Canals business operations during Covid-19.

 What additional safety measures is Scottish Canals putting in place?

-The safety and well being of customers, staff and visitors is our top priority.
+The safety and wellbeing of customers, employees and visitors is our top priority.
 Scottish Canals has adopted strict physical distancing, segregation and hygiene measures to minimise the risk of transmitting Covid-19.
 This includes:

 - Installing cough screens at transaction points across all our destinations